marano/blog/_posts/2015-03-16-mixin-libraries-ftw.markdown

 @include font-face("museo", "museo/museo", $asset-pipeline: true);
 {% endhighlight %}

-This magic line do all the work and if you are using rails, the `$asset-pipeline` put the place right in the fonts path for you.
+This magic line do all the work and if you are using rails, the `$asset-pipeline` set the fonts path as default.

 {% highlight sass linenos %}
 @font-face {